opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 #### Adding support for ECMP with action selectors

-The last modification that you will make to the pipeline is to add an `action_selector` that will hash traffic between the different possible paths.
+The last modification that you will make to the pipeline is to add an `action_selector` that will hash traffic between the different possible next hops.
 In our leaf-spine topology, we have an equal-cost path for each spine for every leaf pair, and we want to be able to take advantage of that.

 We have already defined the P4 `ecmp_selector` for you, but you will need to add the selector to your L3 table.
 You will also need to add the selector fields as